wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/4-create-custom-teams-channel-tab.md

 ## Channel tab capabilities: Configuration page

-The configuration page is a web page that you host.
+The configuration page is a webpage that you host.
 When a user chooses to add or update a channel tab, Microsoft Teams loads the `configurationUrl` property that's specified in the app manifest within an `<iframe>` inside the **Add Tab** dialog box.

 On this page, you present options and gather information from the user about what they want in your tab.
-For example, you might let the user select existing app resources, such as files or task lists, or create new resources only for this tab.
+For example, the user might want to select existing app resources, such as files or task lists, or create new resources only for this tab.

 You might decide that a tab's configuration can or can't be changed after it's added to a team.
 This setting can be controlled within the app manifest by using the `canUpdateConfiguration` flag.
 By default, this property is set to true.